alibatti/alibatti.github.io/Where.md

 <h1 class = "pageTitle"> Other activities </h1>
 <h3> Visiting periods </h3>

-I will be visiting the wonderful Data Analytics and Visualization Team of the <a href="https://www.bsc.es/"> <b> Barcelona Supercomputing Center (BSC-CNS) </b> </a> from September 2022 to May 2023.
+I will be visiting the wonderful Data Analytics and Visualization Team of the <a href="https://www.bsc.es/"> <b> Barcelona Supercomputing Center (BSC) </b> </a> from September 2022 to May 2023.

-Drop me a text if you are in town, want to collaborate or are just curious to explore the Sci-Fi setting of BSC (the supercomputer is hosted in a chapel!)!
+Drop me a text if you are in town, want to collaborate or are just curious to explore the Sci-Fi setting of BSC!

 <h3> Conferences and workshops </h3>